NHSDigital/record-a-vaccination-guidance/app/finding-a-patient.md

 Once you have entered all required fields to create a new patient record, you can save it to RAVS and find it by searching your local records.

 ![Screen showing a user a create a new patient button after they have searched and not found a patient by their demographics](/images/add-a-new-patient.png)

+Once you've found a patient and opened their record, you'll see their details and vaccination history.

+## Vaccination history